Algebra and Combinatorics of the Brion map on Generalized Permutahedra: Introduction

 \section{Introduction}

 Joyal \cite{JOYAL1981}, Joni and Rota \cite{joni_rota_1982}, Schmitt \cite{schmitt_1993}, and others used Hopf algebras as an algebraic framework to study combinatorial objects, like posets, graphs, and matroids, as these objects have natural operations of merging and breaking.
 Aguiar and Mahajan \cite{AguiarMahajan} provided a useful framework to study combinatorial objects in the contexts of species and Hopf monoids, which keep track of more combinatorial information than Hopf algebras.
-Aguiar and Ardila \cite{AguiarArdila} showed that the family of polyhedra called generalized permutahedra have the structure of a Hopf monoid, and in fact showed that this is the largest family of polytopes that support this structure.
-They also showed that generalized permutahedra contain many other combinatorial Hopf monoids, like posets, graphs, matroids, and more.
+Aguiar and Ardila \cite{AguiarArdila} showed that the family of polytopes called generalized permutahedra have the structure of a Hopf monoid and is the largest family of polytopes that support this structure.
+They also showed that generalized permutahedra contain many other combinatorial Hopf monoids involving posets, graphs, matroids, and more.

-When studying algebraic structures, it is often useful to study its structure in two ways: externally by seeing how structure-preserving maps behave, and internally by studying elements of the structure themselves.
-We explore these two directions.
+When studying algebraic structures, it is often useful to study its structure in two ways: internally by studying elements of the structure themselves, and externally by seeing how structure-preserving maps behave.
+We explore these two approaches on $\nGP$, the Hopf monoid of normally equivalent generalized permutahedra, and the submonoids $\nPI$, $\nA$, and $\nOP$ involving permutahedra, associahedra, and orbit polytopes respectively, and a Hopf monoid morphism called Brion map from $\nGP$ to the Hopf monoid of posets $\P$.